-For a bartender with limited skills and experience, mixing a cocktail with accuracy and consistency is a challenge.
-The same is true for a data “mixologist” building the right media targeting “cocktail” to drive the highest possible return on client ad spend.
 For this reason, brands should ensure their data teams not only have all the right data “ingredients” but also the tools and talent necessary to separate the actionable data from the data with less relevance to the marketing strategy.

 A good data-based targeting strategy starts with understanding the brand marketer’s knowledge and expectations, which have increased in recent years.
 For example, it is now general knowledge among marketers that personalized, targeted advertising drives a higher response rate.
 A recent Forrester report tells us that 77% of consumers will choose, recommend and pay more for a brand when the advertisement is targeted and personalized.
 Armed with this proof point, marketers know they are more likely to exceed their revenue goals by having a documented personalization strategy.